Rafting in Dinosaur National Monument

 When not navigating the rapids, the kids would take pictures of the river, canyon vistas and wildlife.
 That was the extent of our access to technology, for four days.
 There was so much to discover outside, the phones seemed happily forgotten.

 We ended our trip at the fossil quarry, where it began two years ago.
 It was like visiting an old friend.
 The kids reexamined the fossil displays.
 I watched other visitors, who were like us two years ago, coming to DNM for the first time.
 I wondered if any of them had experienced the river like we had or if like me two years ago, when the impression of the park was limited to a pit stop to look at dinosaur bones.
-After four days on the river in the monument, I realized that on that first visit we hadn’t even scratched the surface of what the monument had to offer.
+After four days on the river, I realized that on our first visit we hadn’t even scratched the surface of what the monument had to offer.
 I now know its a place I can continue coming back to and have a different experience every time.

 Inscriptions on the Wall